Larries: "Rainbow Bondage Bears" and other symbols

-This clue-finding process has allowed the conspiracy theory to sustain itself up to the present day, despite Styles and Tomlinson's noticeable absences from each other's lives since One Direction went on indefinite hiatus in 2016.
+This clue-finding process has allowed the conspiracy theory to sustain itself up to the present day, despite Styles and Tomlinson's public absences from each other's lives since One Direction went on indefinite hiatus in 2016.

 Babygate

 When Tomlinson's friend became pregnant with his child in 2015, some Larries found it difficult to reconcile the fact that Tomlinson was going to have a child with someone else with their belief that he was in a monogamous relationship with Styles.
 To resolve the cognitive dissonance, some Larries constructed a conspiracy theory called "Babygate", which asserts that the pregnancy was faked by Tomlinson's management.
 These Larries claim that Tomlinson and his friend used a doll to pretend a baby had been born from the pregnancy and then, as the child aged, the doll was replaced by an actor or another member of Tomlinson's friend's family.
 The bodies and behavior of Tomlinson and his friend were scrutinized for signs that Tomlinson's friend was faking the pregnancy, and photos of them were analysed in Photoshop for signs of editing.

 The mother of Tomlinson's child has commented on the conspiracy theories, calling them "sick and morally wrong".
 In 2016, an anonymous caller told Tomlinson, "I hope your baby dies".